hanaarena/lazyday/Code/simple_webchat/README.md

 ## About

-A simple webchat reffer to [wayou/hichat](https://github.com/wayou/hichat)
+A simple webchat refer to [wayou/hichat](https://github.com/wayou/hichat)

 ## Install